 Annual Report: The full annual report for the year ending 31st October 2017 is available by contacting the Harbour Office

-The Trust currently employs 3 full time members of staff (Harbour Master, Assistant to the Harbour Master & Harbour Operations Assistant) and 6 part time members of staff (Business Manager, Marketing Executive, Accounts Assistant, Clerical Assistant & Harbour Operations Assistant x 2).
+The Trust currently employs 4 full time members of staff (Harbour Master, Assistant to the Harbour Master, Harbour Operations Assistant & Harbour Maintenance Assistant) and 7 part time members of staff (Business Manager, Marketing Executive, Coastal Community Development Officer, Accounts Assistant, Administrator & Harbour Operations Assistant x 2).